-light of day is almost all due to the Sun.
-The stars are shining, of course, as they do all the time, but they are so far away that the light of all of them put together counts for nothing compared to the light of the Sun; nor does the light of the Moon count for anything when it happens to be up during the day.
-Thus we may say that the light of the day is due to direct sunlight and to skylight, which is sunlight reflected from the sky – that is to say, from the air.
+The light during the daytime on Earth is almost all brought by the Sun.
+The stars are always shining, of course, as they do all the time in the vast regions of space, but they are so far away that the light that all of them produce together counts for almost nothing compared to the light of the Sun.
+The same could be said for the light coming from the Moon, as it does not count for anything when it is sometimes up during the day.
+We may say that the light of the day is due to two factors, one is the direct sunlight, while the other is the skylight, which is the sunlight reflected from the sky, or from another perspective, in the air.

-When a storm is coming on, clouds gather, and these clouds are thick and dense, so that they cut off the light of the sky, and so we say that the sky is dull.
-If we went up in a balloon above the clouds, we should find ourselves in brilliant sunshine, even when it was almost as dark as night to the people of the Earth below.
+When a storm is brewing and starts traveling forward or sideways, clouds would gather, and these clouds are so thick and dense that they are able to cut off the light of the sky, hence the reason why the sky is dull during a rainstorm.
+If we went up in a hot air balloon above the clouds, we would find ourselves looking at a burst of brilliant sunshine, even if it is almost as dark as night to the people of the Earth below because of the storm.

 Storms often form when a low-pressure area builds up in a location where it is surrounded by high pressure.
 These two types of pressure often oppose each other, and when the low-pressure area cannot escape from the high-pressure area, it will begin to swirl around violently and eventually forms storm clouds.
 These storm clouds vary in type, but the most common one is the cumulonimbus, which is a thick vertical cloud that is formed when water vapor goes upward with the help of strong air currents.
 Smaller storms can also form when little areas of low pressure rise from the ground, although they are rather called whirlwinds or dust devils instead of a full-on storm.